We are actively recruiting!

 Originally from Zhejiang, China, Dr. Sun earned his bachelor's degree from China Pharmaceutical University.
 In 2020, he received his Doctor of Sciences at ETH Zurich with Christian Wolfrum, where he pioneered single-nucleus genomics tools for adipose tissue.
 His work revealed the first temperature-gated epigenetic circuit in mammals (Nature Medicine 2018), mapped the cellular landscape of adipose tissue (Nature 2020), uncovered a thermogenesis-regulating cell population (PNAS 2021) and identified cells regulating adipogenesis (Nature Metabolism 2022).
 As a joint postdoctoral fellow with Stephen Quake and Thomas Südhof at Stanford University, Dr. Sun dissected the cellular and molecular basis of memory engram, identifying novel astrocyte-neuron interactions during memory consolidation (Nature 2024a) and delineating neural circuits underlying social transmitted food memory (Nature 2024b).

-Dr. Sun will start his own lab at Stanford Endocrinology in September 2025 to explore how neural circuits regulate metabolic homeostasis and memory.
+Dr. Sun started his own lab at Stanford Endocrinology in September 2025 to explore how neural circuits regulate metabolic homeostasis and memory.
 Dr. Sun’s honors include the Pfizer Research Prize (2022), the Science & SciLifeLab Prize (2021), the ETH Medal (2020).

 Outside the lab, Wenfei enjoys hiking, observing wildlife, and exploring of new cultures and cuisines.